WWE News: Former Champion Feels ‘Disrespected’ By Other Superstars And Fans

 “Congratulations?
 You want to congratulate me?
 I feel disrespected.
 I feel disrespected by my peers, by the WWE universe.
 People thought I was gone for good.
 I was injured, I had knee surgery, they thought that was it.”

-Mahal was furious even though he had picked up his first victory in nearly a year, but he still let sent a reminder to everyone watching.
+Mahal was furious, and even though he had picked up his first victory in nearly a year, he still sent a reminder to everyone watching.

-After saying he felt disrespected by the fans and other superstars, Mahal listed his accomplishments to make sure that no-one forgets who he is.
+After saying he felt disrespected by the fans and other superstars, Mahal listed his accomplishments to make sure that no one forgets who he is.

 “I’m a former United States Champion.
 A former WWE Champion.
 I haven’t forgotten that.
 Akira Tozawa hasn’t forgotten that, and I strongly suggest all of you do not forget.”